leafo/lapis/docs/models.md

   }
 ```

+The following options control how the `fetch` relation works:

+$options_table{
+  {
+    name = "fetch",
+    description = "Callback function to fetch a result for a single model instance",
+    default = "***required***"
+  },
+  {
+    name = "preload",
+    description = "Callback function to load data for many model instances at once.
+Receives an argument of an array of model instances, and more.
+See below"
+  },
+  {
+    name = "many",
+    description = "Set this to true if your fetch relation returns a collection of models instead of a single model.
+This will allow the preloader to traverse arrays of objects loaded with fetch",
+    default = "`false`"
+  }
+}

-`fetch` relations can use a preload function to handle loading data for many
-objects at once.
+A preload function can be provided to bulk load data for many objects at once.
+It is automatically called when using any of Lapis' preload functions.
+The

-The preloader function receives four arguments:
+`preload` function receives four arguments:

 * an array table of model instances that should be preloaded
 * any options passed to the original call to `preload`
 * the class of the model
 * the name of the relation

-The preloader is responsible for setting the loaded value on each object.
-The
+The `preload` function is responsible for setting the loaded value on each
-`name` argument is the name of the field that should be filled for each
+object.
+The `name` argument is the name of the field that should be filled for
-instance.
-All of the instances will be marked as having the relation loaded,
+each instance.
+All of the instances will be marked as having the relation
-regardless of if you set a value or not.
-This means that future calls to `get_`
+loaded, regardless of if you set a value or not.
+This means that future calls
-will return the cached value.
+to `get_` will return the cached value.

 ```lua